Campbell University Jerry M. Wallace School of Osteopathic Medicine - CUSOM

 Campus Setting

-CUSOM, located on 20 acres adjacent to Campbell University’s golf course, consists of 96,500 square feet of classroom, laboratory, clinical simulation, small group, student activity and administrative office space.
-The design fits comfortably with the architectural character that defines the Campbell University campus.
-The building brings medical students, faculty, staff, and administration together in a state-of-the-art facility.
+CUSOM, located on 20 acres adjacent to Campbell University’s golf course, houses 96,500 square feet of purpose-built educational space.
+The facility includes classrooms, laboratories, clinical simulation suites, small group learning areas, student activity space, and administrative offices.
+Its design reflects the architectural style that characterizes the Campbell University campus, creating a cohesive and welcoming environment.
+This state-of-the-art building brings medical students, faculty, staff, and administration together to support collaboration and learning.

-CUSOM students and faculty have access to more than 10,000 square feet of dedicated research space, with facilities in Smith Hall just a short walk from the medical school.
-In addition, students have access to the 110,000- square-foot Oscar N. Harris Student Union on main campus, less than a 5 minute drive from CUSOM.
+CUSOM students and faculty have access to more than 10,000 square feet of dedicated research space in nearby Smith Hall, located just a short walk from the medical school.
+In addition, the 110,000-square-foot Oscar N. Harris Student Union on main campus, less than a 5-minute drive from CUSOM, provides dining options, study spaces, recreation areas, and student services.

 Student Residence Options

-CUSOM’s Department of Behavioral Health provides support and counseling services to students for concerns including, but not limited to, burnout, fatigue mitigation, anxiety, depression, academic difficulty and performance, study strategies, relationship/family difficulties, stress management, and adjustment to illness and lifestyle changes.
+CUSOM’s Department of Behavioral Health provides confidential support and counseling services for a wide range of student concerns including burnout, fatigue mitigation, anxiety, depression, academic challenges, study strategies, relationship/family difficulties, stress management, and adjustment to illness and lifestyle changes.

-The CUSOM Academic Center for Excellence (ACE) manages academic support programs and learning services including, but not limited to, the peer-tutoring program, study skill development workshops, individual academic coaching, and faculty advising support.
-The CUSOM ACE is also responsible for designing and leading activities and programs to assist matriculating students develop study skills and techniques for achieving academic success.
+In addition to traditional advising and mentorship by biomedical and clinical faculty, the CUSOM Academic Center for Excellence (ACE) offers robust academic support programs and learning services.
+These include peer learning partners, study-skills workshops, individual academic coaching, and faculty advising support.
+The CUSOM ACE also designs and leads programs to assist incoming students develop effective study habits and strategies to support their long-term academic success.

 At its April 11, 2024 meeting, the Commission of Osteopathic College Accreditation (COCA) granted the Campbell University Jerry M. Wallace School of Osteopathic Medicine (CUSOM) Accreditation with Exceptional Outcome status, with the next accreditation review scheduled for 2034.
 Accreditation with Exceptional Outcome status is the highest level of accreditation awarded by the COCA at this time.

-In addition, Campbell University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), and is one of five private universities in North Carolina to achieve Level VI accreditation, the highest level possible.
+In addition, Campbell University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and is one of only six private universities in North Carolina to achieve Level VI accreditation, the highest level possible.

 University Affiliation(s) Campbell University